robinpunn/blockchain-education/ethernaut/03-coinflip/README.md

     }
 }
 ```
-- I compiled this contract with remix and connected my metmask wallet with the injected provider option
+I compiled this contract with remix and connected my metmask wallet with the injected provider option
-- To check the status after each flip, use the console:
+To check the status after each flip, use the console:
 ```js
 await contract.consecutiveWins()
 ```
-- Calling the ``exploit`` function will cause the ``words`` array inside the return object will increment on each flip
+Calling the ``exploit`` function will cause the ``words`` array inside the return object will increment on each flip
-- After 10 flips, hitting submit should complete the challenge
+After 10 flips, hitting submit should complete the challenge

+#### Summary
+Generating random numbers in solidity can be tricky.
+There currently isn't a native way to generate them, and everything you use in smart contracts is publicly visible, including the local variables and state variables marked as private.
+Miners also have control over things like blockhashes, timestamps, and whether to include certain transactions - which allows them to bias these values in their favor.

+To get cryptographically proven random numbers, you can use [Chainlink VRF](https://docs.chain.link/docs/get-a-random-number), which uses an oracle, the LINK token, and an on-chain contract to verify that the number is truly random.

+Some other options include using Bitcoin block headers (verified through [BTC Relay](http://btcrelay.org/), [RANDAO](https://github.com/randao/randao), or [Oraclize](http://www.oraclize.it/)).